Zero trust security basics

-Personal Cyber Security 101: A Beginner's Guide to Internet Safety
+Personal Digital Security 101: A Guide to Online Security and Privacy

-Cyber security is critical for businesses and their employees, but it’s also extremely important for individuals in their daily lives outside of work.
+Digital security and privacy is critical for businesses and their employees, but it’s also extremely important for individuals in their daily lives outside of work.

 What is cyber security?